clab/dynet/contrib/csharp/README.md

 // or as a single string:
 dp.SetDeviceIDS("GPU:0,CPU,GPU:1,GPU:2");
 ```
-> Note: Every time you specify the GPUs with a different method, the previous call gets zeroed out and as if it never was.
+> Note: You can only specify the requested GPUs with one of the above 3 methods.
+Calling a second method will nullify the previous call.

 Each `Expression`/`Parameter`/`LookupParameter` is stored on a single device.
 Therefore, when you create a Parameter you can specify which device to store it on.
 Also, when inputting a new expression, you can specify which device to store it on.
 For example: